WaypointRP/wp-pocketbikes/README.md

     ```

 4. Add the images from `images/` to your inventory script images folder

+5. Add a way for players to acquire bikes, whether that be a bike shop that sells the items or a vehicle store is up to you.

 ## Dependencies
 - QBCore / ESX / Or other frameworks (must implement framework specific solutions in framework.lua)